xjr007/grocery-delivery/readMe.md

 # Grocery Delivery App - MERN Stack

-        Grocery Delivery App is an e-commerce application/website.
+        Grocery Delivery App is an e-commerce application/website where the goods you buy is delivered to your door-step.

 ## Usage: